-Community Liaison involves working with communities, development agencies and local authorities to gather information about the location and extent of landmines and other explosive weapons, and how their presence is affecting the way people live from day to day.
+Community liaison involves working with communities, development agencies and local authorities to gather information about the location and extent of landmines and other explosive weapons, and how their presence is affecting the way people live from day to day.

 This enables MAG to better target our resources to the areas of greatest need.

-|More than 16,000 risk education sessions worldwide
+148,251 risk education sessions worldwide

-|Around 2.4 million beneficiaries of MAG's activities, including Community Liaison|
+17,747,899 direct beneficiaries of MAG's activities, including risk education